influxdata/influxdb/docs/LAYOUT.md

  }
 ```

-The meanin of the fields are as follows:
+The meaning of the fields are as follows:
 * id - A unique identifier for this file.
 Because apps can have more than one file, this needs to be unique or your layout will not show up.
 * measurement - The name of the [measurement](https://docs.influxdata.com/influxdb/v1.1/concepts/glossary/#measurement) to search.
 This is used to indicate to chronograf whether the application should be listed for a host.
 * app - The name of the application, this does not need to be unique.
 All layouts for an app will be displayed when the layout is requested.
 * cell - An array of graphs
 * x - Not currently used
 * y - Not currently used
-* w - The width of the graph
+* w - The width of the graph, for the initial release set to 4 to make everything line up properly.
-* h - The height of the graph
+* h - The height of the graph, for the initial release set to 4 to make everything line up properly
 * i - A unique ID for the graph
 * name - The displayed name of the graph
-* queries - An array of InfluxQL queries
+* queries - An array of InfluxQL queries.
+Note: queries must use an aggregate function since chronograf adds a group by time function to keep the data points manageable.
 * db - The name of the database for the query
 * rp - The [retention policy](https://docs.influxdata.com/influxdb/v1.1/concepts/glossary/#retention-policy-rp) for the database
 * groupbys - An array of GROUP BY claues to use on the query